Manuel-GG-89/serverless-cqrs-es-core/README.md

 Why Graphql as API ?
   - External systems (SSR web servers, for example) must communicate to this system in terms of asynchronous commands, (explicit orders of what needs to be done in the system), and in terms of asynchronous queries to request updated information from the system.
-Let's see a couple of examples to understand the problem:
+Let's see an example to understand the problem:

   - Suppose a customer needs to make a hotel reservation.
 The front-end service (usually an SSR server) needs to send the request to the core in the form of a Command, specifying what is wanted, along with the required parameters to the 'Reservation Domain Aggregate Endpoint'.Lets supose the command “createReservation { userId: asdf1234, roomID: adsf1234, dateStart: ‘some date’, dateEnd: ‘some other date’}.